plumed-nest/plumed-nest/Info.md

   needed to reproduce the results of a PLUMED-enhanced molecular dynamics simulation (or analysis) contained in a published paper.

+* __What is PLUMED?__

+  PLUMED is a freely-available, open-source library that provides a wide range of different methods that includes enhanced-sampling algorithms, free-energy methods, and tools to analyze the vast amounts of data produced by MD simulations.
+More information can be found [here](http://www.plumed.org).

 * __What is the PLUMED consortium?__

   The PLUMED consortium is an open community composed of current and past developers, contributors,